Patrick Byrne, Piano Lessons

-It is understood that a student may have to miss a piano lesson due to vacations, family emergencies or illness.
+It is understood that a student may have to miss an occasional piano lesson due to vacations, family emergencies or illness.
 For all planned absences due to vacations, please notify Mr. Byrne by email 30 days in advance.
 There is no charge for planned missed lessons if notice is given in advance.

 Every reasonable effort will be made to reschedule any piano lessons missed due to illness and/or family emergencies.

 If you or your child are sick, please cancel your piano lesson.

 When it is impossible to reschedule piano lessons missed due to illness and/or family emergencies, the missed piano lessons will be credited.